-With many window restrictors available, how do you choose the most robust solution for your premises?
+With many window restrictors available, how do care providers choose the most robust solution?

 If you’re in charge of managing a care site, you will be aware of the risks associated with windows and the legal requirements around reducing those risks.